 My blog has seen a lot of changes over the years.
 ‘The Art of Enchantment’ is the latest incarnation of what was most recently ‘Myths and Metamorphoses’, formerly ‘Singing Over the Bones’, and before that, ‘Re-enchanting the Earth’.
 Whatever its name, I’ve previously used this blog mostly to write very occasional longer articles about my work in the field of psychology and mythology.
-Those articles will continue (you’ll find them in the ‘Articles’ category) but now, as part of my own practice of the art of enchantment, I aim also to offer a small note, quote, or reflection here many days that I’m online.
+Those articles will continue (you’ll find them in the ‘Articles’ category) but now, as part of my own practice of the art of enchantment, I aim also to offer a small note, quote, or reflection here most days that I’m online.
 Those notes can be found in the ‘Diary’ category.

-I am represented by Kirsty McLachlan, at David Godwin Associates.
+Sharon is represented by Kirsty McLachlan, at David Godwin Associates.

 BA (1st Class Hons) Psychology, University of Liverpool, 1982

 PhD in behavioural neuroscience, Faculty of Medicine, University of London, 1985.
 My thesis was on the behavioural and brain mechanisms underlying anxiety and panic.

 Diploma Clinical Hypnotherapy, London College of Clinical Hypnosis, 2003

 MA (Distinction) Creative Writing, Manchester Metropolitan University, 2007.
 This MA concentrated on the novel; my focuses were on developing a sense of place in fiction, and the use of myth and fairy tale to express personal transformation.